 We have recently updated the Local Climate Impact Profile (LCLIP) for Stafford Borough, which identifies 25 instances of extreme weather which were experienced within the Borough from 2016.
+A full breakdown of the types and frequency of extreme weather events is shown in Figure 1.

-The LCLIP identified a total of 10 types of impacts that the extreme weather events had on the local area.
-These were:
+The LCLIP also identified a total of 10 types of impacts that the extreme weather events had on the local area and these were:

-- > Cancellation of events
+- Cancellation of events

-- > Closure of businesses
+- Closure of businesses

-- > Restrictions to the public realm through closure of green/amenity space and pedestrian routes
+- Restrictions to the public realm through closure of green/amenity space and pedestrian routes

-- > Danger to life
+- Danger to life

-- > Travel disruption
+- Travel disruption

-- > Severe ice warning
+- Severe ice warning

 - Grassfires

-- > Adverse health effects
+- Adverse health effects

-- > Disruption to electric network
+- Disruption to electric network

+- Damage to vegetation

-- > Damage to private property
+- Damage to private property